 On July 22, 2013 my beautiful 25 year old daughter was operated for a brain tumor.
 It brought back the memories of losing my father to the same operation years ago.
 They took her in for her surgical procedure on a Sunday night at 7 p.m. and by 3 a.m. on Monday morning, after almost eight hours, it was over.
 We still did not know the details except that she was alive and that she responded to a few question when they woke her up minutes after the operation.

 On Tuesday morning, the day after her surgery, the man who had been in my life for six years took his own life.
 It was surreal and impossible to believe.
-Inside, I was shattered and at that moment I knew that the only way to get through it was to change the story of my life.
+Inside, I was shattered and at that moment I knew that the only way to get through it was to change the words to the story of my life.

 I stepped back from the busyness of "normal" life, bowed my head and surrendered to the storm I was lost in.
 It was the most difficult challenge I had ever experienced and I knew that no one was coming to save me.
 No one could make it all better and no I did not fall apart for I knew that was not the story that I wanted to live.